sosie-js/python-bestsource/docs/index.md

 The audio support in vapoursynth has always been a piece of puzzle with headache to compile plugins on linux .
 Till now was based on bestaudio plugin and lsmas.
-The new comer bestsource change the horizon but its integration and doc are not clear.
+The new comer [bestsource](https://github.com/vapoursynth/bestsource) changes the horizon but its integration and doc are not clear.

 ## Motivations